All Episodes

 That's what they're born to.

-They are born to go to Harvard and Yale and Princeton and wherever else, the Kennedy school.
+They are born to go to Harvard and Yale and Princeton and wherever else, the Kennedy School.

 They are born to be groomed to lead.

-They are born to be elected, and when the people don't cooperate, well, there's hell to pay.
+And when the people don't cooperate, well, there's hell to pay.

 Voting machines, hanging chads.